 Asian Pacific American Students are represented on campus by the Asian Pacific American Student Organization (APASO).
 (See Public Service Council, ASMSU Programming Board.)
 This organization provides opportunities for students to meet socially and culturally, and serves as a supportive system for students to discuss issues and concerns relevant to Asian Pacific American Students.
-The office is in 328 MSU Union, 353-5255.
+The offices are located in the APA Heritage Room, G-13 Holden Hall, 353-3141, and in 328 MSU Union, 353-5255.
+(Liaison relationship with Coordinated Minority Student Programs, 353-7745.)

-Black Students are represented in student government by the Office of Black Affairs.
+Black Students are represented in student government at all-campus and residence hall levels.
+The Office of Black Affairs (OBA) serves as the official voice of the Black student community and addresses the academic, political, and social needs of Black students.
+Programs include: the OBA Political Awareness Workshop, the Annual Unification Achievement Ball, coordination of Black History Month events, and the Annual OBA Picnic.
 (See ASMSU Public Service Council.)
-OBA presents programs and services that contribute to a positive experience for Black students on the campus.
-Included are: the OBA Political Awareness Workshop, the annual Unification Achievement Ball, coordination of Black History Month events, and an annual picnic.
-The office is located in 318 MSU Union, 353-5255 or 353-7745.
+The OBA office is located in 327 MSU Union, 353-5255.
+(Liaison relationship with Coordinated Minority Student Programs, 353-7745.)